Rikj000/MoniGoMani/README.md

 Each signal has its own weight allocated to it & a total buy/sell signal needed is defined too.
 MGM will loop through all signals, if they trigger it will add up the weight and eventually it will check if it's bigger than what's needed in total over a candle lookback window (to take previous signals into consideration).
 If the grand total of the sum of weighted signals is bigger then what is required it will buy/sell.

-An **interface** has been implemented so the indicators and weighted signals used by MGM can easily be tweaked in just a few lines of code! :tada:
+An **interface** has been implemented so the indicators and weighted signals used by MGM can easily be tweaked in just a few lines of code! 🎉

 The beauty lies in using MGM in combination with **HyperOpting**.
 Most of the parameters in MGM have been made HyperOptable thus it can be used to find an "ideal" weight division and setting configuration for you in any kind of market that that represents the data upon which you test.
 It will also teach us what works where & what doesn't since MoniGoMani first **detects Downwards/Sideways/Upwards trends** and then does all the above individually for each kind of trend *(Creating basically 3 individual strategies in 1, for each kind of trend one)*.